leithdm/shooty-rocks/TESTING.md

 ![Mobile](assets/testing/results/lighthouse-mobile.PNG)

-- View the full mobile game.html report [here](assets/testing/results/lighthouse-mobile-report.html)

-**Conclusion:** Performance improvements are recommended in the following areas:
+**Recommendations:** Performance improvements are recommended in the following areas:
 - **Enable text compression:** in order to help the page load faster by up to 1.05s, it is recommended to compress the .js and .css files.
 It is also recommended to minify the .js to reduce payload sizes by up to 0.45s.
 - **Remove invisible text:** there is a flash of invisible text (FOIT) while the *game.html* page waits on Font-Awesome to load.
 The game-pad controller briefly displays blank text for the up, left, and right button icons.
 - **Use passive listeners to improve scrolling performance:** the browser does not know if the event listeners on *game.html* will prevent scrolling, so it waits for the listener to finish executing before scrolling the page.
 The recommendation is to add a `passive` flag to every event listener e.g.

 `document.addEventListener('touchstart', onTouchStart, {passive: true});`

-- As the project is sitting at 99% performance on Desktop, and 95% on Mobile, the suggestions are taken under advisement, but are not implemented at this point in time.
+**Conclusion:** As the project is sitting at 99% performance on Desktop, and 95% on Mobile, the suggestions are taken under advisement, but are not implemented at this point in time.

 <br/>